Actindo-AG/Documentation/POS/UserInterface/01f_Settings.md

 ![Settings](../../Assets/Screenshots/POS/Sales/Settings/Settings.png "[Settings]")

-In this tab you can configure the settings for the cash drawer:
+In this tab, you can configure the settings for the cash drawer:
 - [Open drawer for cash payment](#open-drawer-for-cash-payment)
 - [Open drawer after cashless payment](#open-drawer-after-cashless-payment)